nestjs-addons/in-memory-db/CONTRIBUTING.md

 ## <a name="question"></a> Got a Question or Problem?

-**Do not open issues for general support questions as we want to keep GitHub issues for bug reports and feature requests.** You've got much better chances of getting your question answered on [Stack Overflow](https://stackoverflow.com/questions/tagged/nestjs) where the questions should be tagged with tag `nestjs`.
+**Do not open issues for general support questions as we want to keep GitHub issues for bug reports and feature requests.** You've got much better chances of getting your question answered on [Stack Overflow](https://stackoverflow.com/questions/tagged/-addons) where the questions should be tagged with tag `nestjs-addons`.

 Stack Overflow is a much better place to ask questions since: